-Businesses now-a-days are using one or the other CRM tools to maintain their sales processes and sales pipeline.
+Businesses nowadays are using one or the other CRM tools to maintain their sales processes and sales pipeline.
 The way the businesses run is changing rapidly, so are the ways the customers interact with companies, as well as the ways the companies interact with their partners.
 And all this change requires something that has the capability to engage all these entities.
-What businesses need now is the right platform that can serve as an interactive bridge between businesses, customers, partners and employees.
+What businesses need now is the right platform that can serve as an interactive bridge between businesses, customers, partners, and employees.

 Salesforce Community Cloud is an online social platform that enables companies to connect customers, partners, and employees with each other and the data & records they need to get work done.
 This next-gen portal combines the real-time collaboration of Chatter with the ability to share any file, data, or record anywhere and on any mobile device.

 Community Cloud allows you to streamline your key business processes and extend them across offices & departments, and outward to customers and partners.
-So, everyone in your business ecosystem can service customers more efficiently, close deals faster, and get the work done in real time.
+So, everyone in your business ecosystem can service customers more efficiently, close deals faster, and get the work done in real-time.

-Because Community Cloud is built on top of Salesforce platform, you can connect any external system or data directly into the community.
+Because Salesforce Community Cloud is built on top of the Salesforce platform, you can connect any external system or data directly into the community.
 Your organization gains the utmost flexibility to easily create multiple communities for whatever use case your business demands.

 So, there are 3 types of communities that Salesforce offers: